Esmail-ibraheem/nanograd/README.md

 # nanograd🧬:
-nanograd is an ambitious project inspired by **micrograd**  from Andrej Karpathy but not exactly like micrograd, designed to build Generative Pre-trained Transformers (GPT) models, and stable diffusion from scratch in Python.
+nanograd is a neural net engine inspired by **micrograd** and **tinygrad**, built upon a PyTorch-like API.
+It aims to provide users with easy-to-use tools for creating and utilizing various **neural network architectures**, including GPT, llama, stable diffusion, RNN, CNN, and transformers from scratch in Python.
 It is optimized for performance with CUDA and utilizes state-of-the-art pre-training and fine-tuning techniques.
-This project covers everything from tokenization to model training, providing a robust toolkit for developing and fine-tuning large language models.
+This library also offers comprehensive data processing capabilities. from model training to providing a robust toolkit for developing and fine-tuning large language models.
 As the fastest and most efficient repository for continued pre-training and fine-tuning GPTs, nanograd sets a new standard in AI research and development.

 ## nano Features